 8.1.
 There may be situations where your personal data can be transferred and processed in one or more non-EEA countries.
-In any such situations, we will take steps to ensure that your personal data receives the same level of protection as if it remained within the EEA, including by entering into data transfer agreements, using the European Commission’s approved contractual clauses for data transfers to third countries, or by relying on certification schemes such as the EU - US Privacy Shield or other valid mechanisms for data transfers.
+In any such situations, we will take steps to ensure that your personal data receives the same level of protection as if it remained within the EEA, including by entering into data transfer agreements, using the European Commission’s approved contractual clauses for data transfers to third countries, or other valid mechanisms for data transfers.
 You may also request information on the protective measures implemented for any third-country transfers of personal data.

 9. How long do we keep your personal data?

 9.1.
 We make every effort to ensure that personal data are kept in a form which permits identification of Data Subjects for no longer than is necessary for the purposes for which the personal data are processed.

 9.2.
 We typically erase the personal data we have on record within ten (10) years from the end of our relationship with the Data Subject in question.
 With respect to any personal data collected via our CCTV units, the period depends on the size of storage installed on each device, but this period shall typically not exceed one (1) year from the date of recording.